-- An extra battery or two would be smart as well.
+- An extra couple camera batteries would be smart as well.

-- External battery charger – I use this Anker one.
-It holds a lot of charge and isn’t too bulky or heavy.
+- External battery charger that holds a lot of charge and isn’t too bulky or heavy.

 So hopefully all the planning and research has helped you plan a warm(er) weather adventure to Iceland, Norway, or another amazing Scandinavian or Arctic destination.
 I’d love to know if there are other items that I’ve missed but absolutely need to be on anyone’s Iceland summer packing list—or questions that you have about an upcoming trip!